Boyfriend (band): 2017–2019: Summer, Never End, and disbandment

 Boyfriend released their ninth Japanese single, "I Miss You", in February 2017.
 Five months later, they released their first Japanese extended play, Summer, with "Summer" as the lead single.
 Two years after releasing their fourth Korean extended play, Boyfriend released their fifth EP, Never End with title track "Star", in August 2017.

 Four Boyfriend members, Jeongmin, Donghyun, Kwangmin and Minwoo, auditioned for the KBS idol-rebooting show The Unit, with only Donghyun passing the audition.
 While ranking in the top nine for most of the show, he was eliminated in the last episode with a final ranking of 12.

 On May 25, 2018, Boyfriend released "Sunshower", a special song to commemorate the group's seventh anniversary.
 Jeongmin helped composed the track, and its lyrics were written by him, Donghyun, Kwangmin, and Minwoo.

 With teaser images released by Donghyun, it was confirmed that Boyfriend would have a Japanese comeback on February 27, 2019.

 Boyfriend disbanded on May 17, 2019.

 2021: 10th anniversary and reunion

 To commemorate their 10th anniversary, Boyfriend decided to reunite and released the digital single "Ending Credit" on May 26, 2021.

 On December 29, Boyfriend made a comeback under the new name "BF" and released the EP Adonis.

+2026–present: 15th anniversary and Boyager 6

+On April 23, 2026, Boyfriend confirmed their comeback after approximately five years and will release their 6th mini album Boyager 6 on May 26 to celebrate their 15th debut anniversary.On April 27, Boyfriend announced they will hold a fan concert titled '2026 Boyfriend Fan Concert: Our 15th Season' at Gabin Art Hall on May 30 to welcome their 15th season together with their fans.